drunkONdata/fetch_dog_adoption/README.md

 * pictureUrl

 ## Model
-The modified VGG16 model consists of an input layer were a 224x224 image is recieved, 13 Conv2D layers, 5 MaxPooling2D layers and a dense and flatten layer left at the end.
+The modified VGG16 model consists of an input layer were a 224x224x3 image is recieved, 13 Conv2D layers, 5 MaxPooling2D layers and a dense and flatten layer left at the end.
 The softmax classification layer and a fully connected layer in the original model was dropped for our purposes.
+This enabled us to vectorize a dog image down to a 1D array with a length of 4096 'features'.

 ```
+Fetch!
+Model Summary:
 _________________________________________________________________
 Layer (type)                 Output Shape              Param #
 =================================================================